Tips for Mixing and Matching Tableware

 In filmmaking, there's a rule called the 30-degree rule.
-This states that when cutting between camera shots, the camera must move at least 30 degrees from the previous shot.
-This is important because a variation that’s too small won't look like a conscious decision, but an error by the director.
+This states that the camera must move at least 30 degrees from the previous shot when cutting between camera shots.
+This is important because a too small variation won't look like a conscious decision but an error by the director.
 This purposeful variety applies to matching tableware, as well.
-While you don't have to move 30 degrees on the color wheel when pairing different colors, make sure you have enough variation between colors to appear intentional.
+While you don't have to move 30 degrees on the color wheel when pairing different colors, ensure you have enough variation between colors to appear intentional.

 Make the Most of Details